msouppe/CMPE257_Mobile_Networks/paper/paper.md

 In the graph in Figure 5, we can see that the outputs are not exactly the same.
 Some of the reproduced results do not have all of the terrains as in the original results because not all of the terrains were available while reproducing the experiment.
 Furthermore, the values in Figure 5 are higher than the values in Figure 4.
 This difference is because the original paper used a custom, synchronous simulator that was programmed in C++.
 Since then, the author of the experiment decided to switch environments.
 For this reason, the experiment has been translated into a Cooja environment as a new Java model in the event-driven simulator.
 Despite missing elements, due to the author’s decision, the trend in both Figure 4 and Figure 5 is uniform.

 # Lessons Learned {#sec:lessons}

+  * use a workflow automation tool such as CWL, Yadage, or Popper.
+  * expose relevant parameters
+  * start with reproducibility in mind.
+Cite Mike's paper

 Throughout our work using Popper to reproduce the experiments mentioned in this paper, one of the main takeaways that we learned is the difficulty involved in automating an experiment that was not implemented with reproducibility in mind.
 In our case, we had the opportunity to closely work with the original authors of the network experiments.
 However, having access to the original authors is quite uncommon.
 Even with the opportunity of consulting with the authors, reproducing their experiment was an extensive task as they have made a few changes to their work since publication.
 This further shows how focusing on reproducibility from the start (e.g., using the Popper convention or other reproducibility tools) makes it easier to obtain a versioned, automated, and portable pipeline that others can easily re-execute.